Sir John Brunner, 1st Baronet: Personal life

 The baronetcy passed to his eldest son, John Fowler Leece Brunner.
-His descendants include, through his elder son's daughter (Joyce Worsley, Lady Worsley, née Brunner), Katharine, Duchess of Kent (born 1933), married since 1961 to a grandson of Britain's King George V, and Shelagh Brunner (1902-1983), daughter of his younger son (Harold Roscoe Brunner), who morganatically married Prince Ferdinand of Liechtenstein (1901-1981) in 1925, a member of that principality's still reigning dynasty.
+His descendants include, through his elder son's daughter (Joyce Worsley, Lady Worsley, née Brunner), Katharine, Duchess of Kent (1933–2025), who married in 1961 to a grandson of King George V of the United Kingdom, and Shelagh Brunner (1902–1983), daughter of his younger son (Harold Roscoe Brunner), who morganatically married Prince Ferdinand of Liechtenstein (1901–1981) in 1925, a member of that principality's still-reigning dynasty.